Nokie Edwards

 Nole Floyd "Nokie" Edwards (May 9, 1935 – March 12, 2018) was an American musician and member of the Rock and Roll Hall of Fame.
 He was primarily a guitarist, best known for his work with The Ventures, and was known in Japan as the 'King of Guitars'.
 Edwards was also an actor, who appeared briefly on Deadwood, an American Western drama television series.

 Early life

 Edwards was born in Lahoma, Oklahoma, the son of Elbert Edwards and Nannie Mae Quinton Edwards, an original enrollee of the Western Cherokee.
-Edwards came from a family of accomplished musicians, so that by age five he began playing a variety of string instruments, including the steel guitar, banjo, mandolin, violin, and bass.
+Edwards came from a family of accomplished musicians, and by age five he had begun playing a variety of string instruments, including the steel guitar, banjo, mandolin, violin, and bass.
 His family relocated from Oklahoma to Puyallup, Washington.

 During Edwards' late teen years he joined the United States Army Reserve.
 After traveling to Texas and California for training, he returned home and began playing regularly for pay in numerous country bands in the area.